Nahid Rachlin

-Nahid Rachlin (born 1950) is an Iranian-American novelist and short story writer.
+Nahid Rachlin (6 June 1939 – 30 April 2025) was an Iranian-American novelist and short story writer.
 She has been called "perhaps the most published Iranian author in the United States".

 Life

-Nahid Rachlin was born June 6, 1950 in Abadan, Iran.
-Her father Manoochehr Bozorgmehri was a circuit judge, and her mother Mohtaram Bozorgmehri had ten children.
-Brought up by an aunt until she was nine years old, she then lived with her parents, who were emotionally distant, under the shadow of restrictive gender expectations.
+Nahid Rachlin was born 6 June 1939, in Abadan, Iran, the eighth of ten children (2 of whom had died before her birth) to Manoochehr and Mohtaram Bozorgmehri.
+Brought up by her mother's older from when she was not yet one until she was nine years old when her father who had been a circuit judge resigned and started a private practice.
+She then lived with her parents, who were emotionally distant, under the shadow of restrictive gender expectations.
 Her closest family relationship was with an older sister, Pari.
 Pari underwent arranged marriage to a physically abusive older man, and then lost access to her son after she sued for divorce.
 Pari remarried, but suffered episodes of mental breakdown for which she was institutionalised, and died young after a home accident.